alganet/alganet/README.md

 ---

+### Assorted Projects

+ - [quick-beats](http://github.com/alganet/quick-beats) is a resposive drum machine webapp.
+You can see it live [here](https://alganet.github.io/quick-beats/).
+ - [spiral](https://github.com/alganet/spiral) is a visual exploration of prime number density and patterns.
+You can browse it [here](https://alganet.github.io/spiral/).
+ - [lint-http](https://github.com/alganet/lint-http) is an experimental linter for HTTP that works as a proxy in Rust.
+ - [apywire](https://github.com/alganet/apywire) explores the intersection of dependency injection and declarative configuration for Python.

 ### Portable Shell Scripting

 I'm working on shell-versions, shell-docs and coral.
 Those three projects explore the portable shell from different angles: